Music and the Australian Curriculum

 Music Appreciation in the Home

 From my early homeschool days I was encouraged from Charlotte Mason homeschoolers to include music appreciation into our homeschool day.
-Not having a particularly great understanding of music I started simply by playing some classical music CDs, reading biographies and getting them to listen to Classical Kids.
+Not having a particularly great understanding of music I started simply by playing some classical music CDs, reading biographies and getting them to listen to Classics For Kids.

 Music appreciation is personal and some music is an acquired taste.
 Consider what music you want to expose your children to and make some intentional steps towards doing that.